dfds/k8s-monitoring/README.md

    - Your clone of this repository allows for easy version control of the deployment / dashboards.
 2. Before you can install Grafana into your Kubernetes namespace through Helm, you must first:
    - Install the Helm client on your deployment machine
-   - Install Tiller into your Kubernetes namespace
    - Git installed on your deployment machine
    - PowerShell or Bash installed on your deployment machine

-For Helm and Tiller, a guide can be found in the [DFDS Helm Playbook.](https://playbooks.dfds.cloud/kubernetes/helm.html)
+For Helm, a guide can be found in the [DFDS Helm Playbook.](https://playbooks.dfds.cloud/kubernetes/helm.html)

+*Important!*
+This repository now uses Helm version 3, which no longer requires a tiller server installed in your namespace.
+This repository is no longer compatible with Helm v2.
+In order to use the deployment scripts, please upgrade to Helm v3.

 ### Preparing variables